Updated December 2024

 After residency, you can pursue licensing to begin practicing.
 However, many students choose to pursue fellowships after residency.
 Fellowships typically last 1 to 2 years and allow future anesthesiologists to specialize.

-- UF offers subspecialty training through seven anesthesiology fellowships: Acute Pain Medicine, Adult Cardiothoracic Anesthesia, Adult Combined Cardiothoracic Critical Care, Critical Care Medicine, Neuroanesthesia, Pain Medicine, and Pediatric Anesthesia.
+- UF offers subspecialty training through nine anesthesiology fellowships: Regional Anesthesiology and Acute Pain Medicine, Adult Cardiothoracic Anesthesia, Adult Combined Cardiothoracic Critical Care, Critical Care Medicine, Neuroanesthesia, Pain Medicine, Endoscopic Spine, Pediatric Anesthesiology, and Perioperative Cognitive Anesthesia.

 Licensure